prathamwho/AuthService/README.md

-cat << 'EOF' > README.md

 # User Authentication and Role Management Service

 A robust backend service for user authentication, authorization, and role-based access control (RBAC), built with Node.js, Express, and Sequelize.
+(Part II of the Airline Management System)

 ---